agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >The most in-demand roles are researchers and managers, but we’d also
 >like to highlight increasing demand for subject specialists,
 >especially experts in policy, biology/life sciences, economics and
->mathemathics.
+>mathematics.
 Many people in the community think that these skill sets
 >are needed to solve the highest-priority problems, but they’re also
 >in short supply in the community. -[80k-hours-career-guide on talent gaps](https://80000hours.org/2017/11/talent-gaps-survey-2017/)